grscheller/neovim-notes/notes/10-Vimscript.md

            }
        }
    }
    require('rust-tools').setup(rust_opts)
    EOF
 ```

 Note: Each "Lua chunk" defined this way is in its own Lua namespace.
-Global Lua variables seem to be the only way to share state across
+Local lua variables are local to each chenk.
+Global Lua variables
-a running Neovim instance.
+are shared between different chunks.

 ---